2011 USPS Certified Mail New Postal Rate Increase

 http://www.certified-mail-envelopes.com/electronic-return-receipt-for-usps-certified-mail/

-Other 2011 USPS Certified Mail Postal Rate Increases include the After Mailing cost to purchase the Return Receipt Electronic Signature.
-This cost is proposed to increase $0.25 to $4.85 per letter.
+Last year, in 2011 USPS Certified Mail Postal Rate Increases included the After Mailing cost to purchase the Return Receipt Electronic Signature.
+This cost was proposed to increase $0.25 to $4.85 per letter.
 USPS said the new postal rates must go up to help cover a potential $7 billion loss projected in 2011.
 Each additional ounce of weight would also increase from 17 cents to 18 cents.

 The USPS must prove “exceptional or extraordinary circumstances” in order for the new Postal Rate Increase in 2011 to the Postal Regulatory Commission (PRC) to approve prices above the rate of inflation.
 The PRC will approve the request if it finds pricing above CPI to be “reasonable and equitable and necessary.”
 The country continues to work through the worst recession since the 1930s.
 Key business customers have been devastated and have withdrawn from using the mail: credit card companies, financial institutions, real estate companies, retailers.